Nnajinaza/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## 1-last_digit.c
 This file contains the program to check if the last digit of 'n' is present, equalsto, or negative

+## 2-print_alphabet.c
+This file contains the program to print out alphabets in lowercase